buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 -----------------

 You may customize the shebang line in testscript using ``shebang`` field.
-This takes precedence over the `shell` option which automatically detects the shebang based on shell path.
+This takes precedence over the ``shell`` property which automatically detects the shebang based on shell path.

 In next example we have two tests **bash_login_shebang** and **bash_nonlogin_shebang**